dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 - In TCP parlance, these end points are known as <mark style="background: #FF5582A6;">port numbers</mark> or more simply <mark style="background: #FF5582A6;">ports</mark>.

 <mark style="background: #FF5582A6;">Port numbers are used by:</mark>
-- Server applications to advertise their services and, to listen for Connection Requests,
+- Server applications to advertise their services and, to listen for Connection Requests.
 - Client applications to uniquely identify a Server application when making a Connection Request.
 - The <mark style="background: #FF5582A6;">network layer</mark> also defines <mark style="background: #FF5582A6;">end points</mark>.
 These are known as Network Service Access Points (NSAPs).
 IP addresses are examples of NSAPs.